leonied7/yii2-webpack/README.md

     }
     ```
 2. Run via command line `yii2-webpack`
-3. The CLI will create a `yii2-webpack-settings.json` config in the root directory
+3. The CLI will create a `yii2-webpack-settings.json` config in the webpack directory

 **Options**